Symptoms and treatment of colon cancer in dogs

 What are lymphomas?

-Lymphomas are malignant tumors that arise from lymphatic cells and can occur anywhere in the intestine.
+Lymphomas are malignant tumors that originate from lymphatic cells and can occur anywhere in the intestine.
 This type of cancer affects the lymphatic system, which plays a crucial role in the dog's immune system.

-Symptoms of lymphoma
+Symptoms of lymphomas

 The symptoms of lymphoma can be varied and include: